 How long does it take to repay pharmacy school student loans?

-But with the average student loan for pharmacists much higher than the average for all college graduates, you may need to opt for a repayment plan on the longer side in order to keep monthly payments low.
+Since the average student loan debt for pharmacists is much higher than the average for all college graduates, you may need to opt for a repayment plan on the longer side to keep monthly payments low.
 If you have federal loans, you may be able to extend your schedule up to 30 years, depending on the program.

 |Repayment Plan||Repayment Term|